 Impact News UPdates

 Manna House Item of the Month: You can help us feed the almost 700 families who visit the Manna House Food Pantry each month.
 Drop off food in a Manna House donation bin on any campus.
-This month, we’re collecting whole grain cereal in 12-15 oz boxes.
+This month, we’re collecting whole grain cereal.
 Looking for more ways to support Manna House?
 Email to sign up to volunteer, or consider a financial donation.
 Thank you for your continued support of this vital community ministry!

 Current Volunteer Needs: